tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 Drupal's database does hold overrides that can occasionally sneak in.
 If your local database doesn't match the code you've checked out, you may not see bugs or regressions until they clash with config in production.
-Also, there's no way to review those overrides in a disciplined way.
+Also, there's no way to review those overrides in a unified way (at least in D7).

 **Old way:** Check out the code you're working on.
 Copy down the Production database or a backup.
 Run something like `drush features-revert-all` (`fra`) and